Feeling watched when you’re online? We’re all familiar with the feeling. You can never really tell when someone’s tracking you.

 Spoofing your location also allows you to:

 - Bypass online content restrictions – some websites or apps place geo-restrictions, only allowing users from specific countries to access or view their content.
-When you connect through a VPN’s server, you get broader access to websites.
+When you connect through a VPN server, you can change your IP address to bypass censorship or retain access to your favorite websites from abroad.

-- Avoid online purchase price discrimination – websites or services show you different prices for the same items based on your geo-location.
-Change your geo-location and you’ll discover the best possible prices or deals.
+- Avoid online purchase price discrimination – websites or services show you different prices for the same items based on your location.
+Change your IP address to one located in a different location and you’ll discover the best possible prices or deals.

 3. Your Search History (Not Entirely!)